grem11n/terraform-aws-vpc-peering/README.md

 Please, be aware that any new code in `master` may intorduce some regressions.
 Moreover, sometimes I can easily miss some of them because I personally doen't use all the VPC peering features on daily basis.

 ### Terraform 12
-Current `master` has the code, which works with Terraform 0.11.
+Current `master` has the code, which works with Terraform 0.12.

-However, [Terraform 0.12](https://www.hashicorp.com/blog/announcing-terraform-0-12) is here.
-Thus, I'm going to update this module to work with it.
-All existing work would be migrated to the `terraform011` branch.
+The code, which works with Terraform 0.11 is in the `terraform011` branch.

 Changelog
 ----